Back to articles

 • Elevated level of IgE

-• Specific IgE and IgG precipitating antibodies to Aspergillus spp. in serum.
+• Specific IgE and IgG precipitating antibodies to Aspergillusspp. in serum.

 i.
-Detection of Antibody
+Detection of Antigen

 This test is useful for the detection of the antigen in immunosuppressed patients.
 In that condition, demonstrable antibodies may be absent in them.
 In invasive infection, antigen detection is useful.
 Various tests can detect the soluble antigen in the serum, urine, body fluids, and within-host phagocytic cells.
 They are: